data-science-made-easy/nicerplot/README.md

 <img src="./inst/extdata/examples/png/Hello-World-shouldered-bars.png" width = 400> <img src="./inst/extdata/examples/png/Hello-World-stacked-bars.png" width = 400>

 # Manual
 The <a href="https://htmlpreview.github.io/?https://github.com/data-science-made-easy/nicerplot/blob/master/inst/extdata/nicerplot-manual.html" target="_blank">manual</a> provides many other examples.
-Below each figure in this manual you can find the R-code to reproduce that figure.
-Please ignore the file paths in the manual.
+Below each figure in this manual you can find the R-code to reproduce that figure with this package.

 ## Details
 The default